The Role of the Caregiver

 Don’t ignore your feelings.
 If you don’t deal with them, they will deal with you.

-Find a person with whom you can honestly express your feelings and discuss your worries.
+Please find someone with whom you can honestly express your feelings and talk about your worries.
 This could be:

 Sometimes, despite your best efforts, problems like an infection may occur, or things don’t go as planned.
 It can be easy to question yourself and wonder if something you did caused the problem.